Unveiling Attorney Howard Snader’s Blueprint for 7-Figure Law Firm Growth

 So before I go to bed at the end of the night, I sit down and I write out what I'm going to be doing the next day.
 And the more detailed I am on that, usually the better I do.

 back into it.
-I used to put. [:
+I used to put. [:you know,

 that one thing you don't want to eat in the morning, but put your frogs on the plate and I used to put them on an index card and tape them to my computer monitor and remind myself to do those first before I do the other things.